hensing1/LIT/README.md

 The training script can be found [here](lit/train_ddpm.py).
 The same docker image can be used for training, but you need to mount the training data directory using the `-v` flag.
 Note that training data are excpected to be conformed (with the script [conform.py](lit/data/conform.py)).

+## References

+If you use LIT for research publications, please cite:

+_Pollak C, Kuegler D, Bauer T, Rueber T, Reuter M, FastSurfer-LIT: Lesion Inpainting Tool for Whole Brain MRI Segmentation with Tumors, Cavities and Abnormalities, Accepted for Imaging Neuroscience._